How Eddie Money Was Almost the Next Janis Joplin

 Well yeah, but then, who could?
 Big Brother made two records with Gravenites at the mic.
 They are a big pile of pointless.

 Either way, Money was right.
 The rejection was a good thing.
 Eddie was more determined than ever to succeed.
-And it helped that listeners were never inclined to compare him to Janis Joplin.

 Instead, you can think of this guy…